Camp Details

 • Password cracking, other methods attackers use to break cryptography.

-Throughout the week, the teams will engage in a process that mimics real-world team dynamics, looking for the simulated attack.
-On the last day of the camp, teams will create a presentation, and share with the group what they found and how they found it.
-This hands-on approach will provide students with practical experience in defending against cyber threats in realistic scenarios.
+Throughout the week, teams experience real-world group dynamics as you investigate the simulated attack.
+On the last day of the camp, teams will create a presentation, and share with the group what you found and how you found it.
+This hands-on approach offer you practical experience in defending against cyber threats in realistic scenarios.

 Industry Guest Speakers

-Throughout the week, the curriculum will also feature up to two industry expert guest speakers per day from major cybersecurity companies and enterprises.
-These sessions will be interactive and will include career advice, providing students with valuable insights into career opportunities in the field.
+Throughout the week, you will meet industry experts.
+Our guest speakers, from major cybersecurity companies and enterprises, share their career journeys and talk about their organizations.
+These sessions are interactive and will include career advice, providing you with valuable insights into career opportunities in the field.